 Dr. Mike Scahill is a pediatrician and Medical Director with the Virta Clinic.
 He was raised in Scranton, Pennsylvania, and studied biochemistry and history at Boston College before getting his MD and MBA from Stanford.
 Dr. Scahill completed his residency locally at UCSF's Pediatric Leadership for the Underserved program.
 His formative experiences included working from the Dominican Republic through Kenya and Mozambique to India, which fostered an interest in global health and a passion for market based solutions to thorny problems of population health.
 These experiences led him to his current role with the Virta Clinic.

-Click here to view Dr. Olayiwola's practice information.
+Click here to view Dr. Scahill's practice information.

 Why are you an SFMMS member?

-Which SFMS member resource is most helpful to you?
+Which SFMMS member resource is most helpful to you?